kdvuong/pokemon-db/README.md

 # pokemon-db
 CLI tool to build a simple CouchDb for Pokemon.
 Data source: https://github.com/PokeAPI/pokeapi

+## Note
+PokeApi evolution chain data does not handle alternate forms very well (missing alolan and incorrect relationship between default form and region specific evolved form).
+I patched this by manually creating the correct jsons for pokemons with galar or alolan forms.
+You can find the jsons in `fix/evolutions/`.
+This patch can be removed once PokeApi fixes their data.

 ## Requirements
 - Setup database by following https://github.com/PokeAPI/pokeapi
 - Install CouchDb and setup local db at http://localhost:5984/_utils/